Four people, two women and one man, examining artefacts in a low-lit gallery.

 I have always worked closely with schools, colleges and life long learning groups while I worked as a Tutor, a Project Manager, a Learning Officer, an Interpretation Officer, an Outreach Worker and for the past 13 years as a freelance consultant and creative producer.

-My past clients include regional museums, the National Trust, the Wildlife Trusts, Historic England, archives, castles, country estates, small collections and social projects, as well as direct delivery for schools.
+My past clients include four county councils, Historic England, The National Trust, regional museums, the Wildlife Trusts, archives, castles, country estates, small collections and social projects, as well as direct delivery for schools.

 Find out more below about the breadth of my experience, and about packages I offer for the management of museum learning.
 Visit the store for instant downloads on popular school visit topics, for background reading or use in workshops.